giladbarnea/spaceup/README.md

 Spaceup is a semi-structured markup language favoring simplicity and readability of both source code and output.

-It supports document structure while having one syntactical rule.
+It supports document structure while having only a single syntactical rule.

 ## Examples